Seed Library

 • Optional but appreciated!

-• Learn about proper seed saving techniques and practices.
+• Learn about proper seed saving techniques and give it a try at home.

-for beginning seed savers to try.
+• Save a few seeds for the library.
+Beans, peas, peppers, lettuce, and tomatoes are great choices for beginning seed savers.
 Seeds from some native plants are also easy to save.

 form and place it, along with

-your seeds, in our Donation bin at the Seed Library.
+your seeds, in the Donation bin at the Seed Library.

-• If you prefer, you may purchase a packet or two of fresh, commercially grown, open-pollinated (non-GMO, nonhybrid) seeds to donate.
+• If you prefer, you’re also welcome to purchase a packet or two of fresh, commercially grown, open-pollinated (non-GMO, nonhybrid) seeds to donate.

 Helpful Resources for your Gardening Questions